isabear-yu/Fetch-Rewards-Coding-Exercise/README.md

 # Fetch-Rewards-Coding-Exercise

 ## Overview
-The Fetch Rewards Coding Exercise is an Android app designed to fetch JSON data from a specified URL, parse the data, and display it in a ListView.
-The app is built using Java and follows best practices for Android development.
+"The Fetch Rewards Coding Exercise is an Android app that fetches JSON data from a specified URL (https://fetch-hiring.s3.amazonaws.com/hiring.json), parses it, groups it by 'listId', and displays it in a ListView.

 ## Features
 - Fetches JSON data from a remote server